odoo/documentation/helpdesk/timesheet_and_invoice/invoice_time.rst

 ===================================
-Record and invoice time for tickets
+Record and Invoice Time for Tickets
 ===================================

 You may have service contracts with your clients to provide them